Non-normality, optimality and synchronization: Introduction

-Many systems evolve guided by the interaction of a large number of constituent parts \cite{newman2018}.
-Often a property of such systems that is of great interest, is whether or not the system synchronizes \cite{arenas2008,pikovsky2001}.
-Synchronization is a property which shows up in many contexts, including ecological \cite{blasius2000}, chemical \cite{epstein1996}, neurological \cite{javedan2002}, and mechanical \cite{nair2008}, among many others. \paragraph*{} The stability of the synchronous state is frequently of concern.
-A stable synchronous state is sometimes highly desirable, such as in the electrical power grid \cite{blaabjerg2006,menck2014,nishikawa2015} or undesirable such as in the portion of the brain affected in Parkinson's disease \cite{chen2007, hammond2007}.
-For the simplest scenario, one in which all oscillators are identical, Pecora and Carroll showed that the linear stability of the synchronous state could be determined \cite{pecora1998}.
-This analysis was expanded by Nishikawa and Motter \cite{nishikawa2006a,nishikawa2006b} for the case of directed networks, and a new class of networks which they called {\it optimal} networks were studied. \paragraph*{} However this analysis does not explain some of the behavior observed in directed networks.
+However this analysis does not explain some of the behavior observed in directed networks.
 For instance it has been observed that larger synchronization errors can result than would be expected in such systems \cite{illing2002,jadbabaie2013}.
 Recently it has also been suggested that for directed networks, which are often represented by non-normal matrices, linear stability analysis may not be enough, as non-normal matrices can exhibit transients, which may even destroy a linearly stable state \cite{fish2017,asllani2018,zankoc2019,muolo2021} when the perturbations are finite.
-This point has recently generated some interest and disagreement \cite{nishikawa2021comment, muolo2021comment, sorrentino2022comment}, which we aim to clear up.
+This point has recently generated some interest and disagreement \cite{nishikawa2021comment, muolo2021comment, sorrentino2022comment}.
 For states arbitrarily close to the synchronization manifold, so long as the manifold has a finite basin of attraction, the lower bound on the size of the transient can be arbitrarily large for non-normal matrices \cite{trefethen2005}.
 However any finite system remains stable for infinitesimal perturbations away from the synchronization manifold.
 Of note in real world systems as verified by experiment, noise plays an important role and so finite perturbations cannot be ignored \cite{blakely2000}.
-This in a sense makes the linear stability analysis misleading, there can potentially be a large range of coupling strengths for which a non-normal system is linearly stable, and yet for almost every initial condition is repelled away from the synchronous state throughout the entire range.
-Though clearly noise plays an important role, it will not be our focus. \paragraph*{} In this work we will examine the role that non-normality plays in the destabilization of the linearly stable state.
-We will discuss several scalar quantities related to non-normal matrices and show how they fail to properly characterize which non-normal matrices are most stable.
-This analysis leads naturally to $\epsilon$-pseudospectra, which we will adapt to the synchronization question by defining what we call $\epsilon$-Laplacian pseudospectra.
-We also develop a new scalar ``score" for stability, which we call Laplacian pseudospectral resilience.
-Through numerical evidence, we argue that this scalar outperforms other measures by correctly identifying which non-normal Laplacian matrices are most stable.
+This in a sense makes the linear stability analysis misleading, there can potentially be a large range of coupling strengths for which a non-normal system is linearly stable, and yet for almost every initial condition is repelled away from the synchronous state.
+Though clearly noise plays an important role, it will not be our focus.